 However it is equally clear from the careful wording which each of the Judges have used in those cases, that this power is not a ‘cart blanch’ to allow the Police to do whatever they want with the occupants of the premises.
 It is clear that any detention imposed whether by handcuffing, locking a person in a police vehicle, or even restricting their movement to one room of the house, must be reasonable and proportionate and must go on no longer than is absolutely necessary for the police to safely and efficiently carry out the search.

 It will be noted that both the cases of Murray and Connor not only involved far more serious circumstances – one was a search for a terrorist suspect, the other was a search for firearms connected with gangland incidents, and both searches carried a real risk that the people involved might be injured, or even killed, in an armed confrontation, whereas the search of the Watkins’ family property was in connection with suspicion of low-level distribution of drugs and the Police had no reason whatsoever to believe that Mr Watkins or any other member of his family were terrorists or gangsters, or in any other way armed and dangerous.
 Furthermore, the detention in both of the far more serious cases was significantly shorter than that of the case of my clients.

 In Murray the detention was only for a matter of minutes, whereas in Connor, even in the circumstances of it being a firearms search, the detention was for less than an hour.

-In my client’s case however, both Mr W and his teenage son were detained for over twice as long as the suspected gangster Mr Connor was.
+In my client’s case however, both Mr Watkins and his teenage son were detained for over twice as long as the suspected gangster Mr Connor was.